Elly Beinhorn: Long-distance flights

 Having landed in Darwin, Northern Territory of Australia, she continued to Sydney, arriving in March 1932.
 Her plane was dismantled and shipped to New Zealand, then Panama where it was reassembled.
 There she resumed her flight, following the western coast of South America.
 She was presented with a medal in Peru.
 An ill-advised trip across the Andes followed.
 The plane was dismantled once more in Brazil and shipped to Germany.
 Beinhorn arrived in Berlin in June 1932.

-Now famous but with debt of 15,000 marks or more, she was pleasantly surprised to be awarded the Hindenburg Cup, 10,000 marks and several other monetary awards from the German aeronautical industry which enabled her to continue her career.
+Now famous but with a debt of 15,000 marks or more, she was pleasantly surprised to be awarded the Hindenburg Cup, 10,000 marks and several other monetary awards from the German aeronautical industry which enabled her to continue her career.
 She continued to write articles and sell photographs of her travels to raise funds.

 Free of debt, she departed for Africa in a Heinkel He 71, flying along the east coast, then back via the west coast.

 The following year, Beinhorn shipped the plane to Panama, then flew through Mexico and California before crossing the United States to Washington DC and Miami.
 She and the plane returned to Germany by ship, arriving in January 1935.

 Bernd Rosemeyer

 On 29 September 1935 Elly attended the Czechoslovakian Grand Prix, in Brno, Czechoslovakia, at the invitation of Auto Union (she was in the country on a lecture tour).
 She congratulated the winner, Bernd Rosemeyer, who seemed smitten with her.
 They were married on 13 July 1936.
-A celebrity couple – an adventurous aviatrix and the fearless racing driver – they were the toast of Nazi Germany.
-Heinrich Himmler ordered a reluctant Bernd to become a member of the SS.
+A celebrity couple – an adventurous aviator and the fearless racing driver – they were the toast of Nazi Germany.
+Bernd later became a member of the SS.

 They had a son, Bernd Jr., in November 1937.
 Ten weeks after his birth his father was killed while attempting a speed record in his Auto Union Streamliner.
 As a national hero he was mourned by much of Germany.
 Elly received condolences from prominent Nazis, including Adolf Hitler, but requested a simple, non-political funeral ceremony.
 These wishes were ignored and several Nazis gave speeches at the graveside.
 Some accounts suggest that Elly walked off in protest at the Nazis claiming Bernd as their own and taking over what was a personal occasion.